Tools and Strategies

 For Educators

-Educational environments that reflect the rich diversity of the community, nation and world assist in opening students' minds and actively engaging them in their learning.
+School and other educational environments that reflect the rich diversity of the community, nation and world help to open students' minds and actively engage them in their learning.
 Research has shown that prejudice is countered when educational environments foster critical thinking, empathy development and positive self-esteem in students.
-Review a self-assessment checklist for some criteria for creating positive, anti-bias environments where respect for diversity is taught, modeled, and experienced firsthand.
+Review a self-assessment checklist for some criteria for creating positive, anti-bias environments where respect for diversity is taught, modeled and experienced firsthand.

 Talking with Students about Diversity and Bias

-It is important for teachers to think about how they can most effectively raise the complex issues of hate, bias, scapegoating, and exclusion with their students.
+It is important for educators to consider how they can most effectively raise the complex issues of bias, hate, scapegoating and exclusion with their students.

-To prepare for successfully raising issues of diversity and bias in the classroom, teachers should attempt to make the following practices an integral part of their daily practice:
+To prepare for successfully raising issues of identity, diversity and bias in the classroom, educators can try to use and incorporate the following practices as an integral part of their daily practice:

 1. Self-Exploration